 If you can find a few good books covering your topic, it can make your research much easier.
 Hastings has a good but small collection of books on Japanese law.
-For an even wider selection of available books, search the sources below to see if other libraries have books you can borrow through inter-library loan.

 To find books at Hastings use the library catalog to do a quick search of our print and online books.
 The advanced search feature allows more complex title, author and subject searching.
 You can also limit your search to Course Reserve to find books reserved for the Japanese Legal System seminar.